Position

 Determination

-The main methods for determining longitude are listed below.
-With one exception (magnetic declination) they all depend on a common principle, which was to determine an absolute time from an event or measurement and to compare the corresponding local time at two different locations.
+The main conventional methods for determining longitude are listed below.
+With one exception (magnetic declination), they all depend on a common principle, which is to determine the time for an event or measurement and to compare it with the time at a different location.
+Longitude, being up to 180° east or west of a prime meridian, is mathematically related to time differences up to 12 hours by a factor of 15.
+Thus, a time differential (in hours) between two points is multiplied by 15 to obtain a longitudinal difference (in degrees).

-• Satellites of Jupiter.
+- Satellites of Jupiter.
 Galileo proposed that with sufficiently accurate knowledge of the orbits of the satellites, their positions could provide a measure of absolute time.
 The method requires a telescope, as the moons are not visible to the naked eye.
+Ephemeris tables are employed for comparison to a reference meridian.

-• Appulses, occultations, and eclipses.
+- Appulses, occultations, transits, and eclipses.
 An appulse is the least apparent distance between two objects (the Moon, a star or a planet); an occultation occurs when a star or planet passes behind the Moon — essentially a type of eclipse.
 Lunar eclipses continued to be used.
-The times of any of these events can be used as the measure of absolute time.
+The times of these events are compared to those of a reference meridian.
+Major observatories used the transit circle or meridian circle to establish very accurate longitude values for their country, often establishing their own prime meridian at the longitude of the instrument.[36]

-• Chronometers.
-A clock is set to the local time of a starting point whose longitude is known, and the longitude of any other place can be determined by comparing its local time with the clock time.
+- Transport of chronometers.
+A clock is set to the local time of a starting point whose longitude is known, and the longitude of any other place can be determined by comparing its local mean time with the clock time.
+While marine chronometers are relatively stable, they are also relatively large and expensive.
+Prior to the quartz crystal, chronometers were susceptible to time drift from temperature fluctuations and vibration.

-• Magnetic declination.
-A compass needle does not in general point exactly north.
-The variation from true north varies with location, and it was suggested that this could provide a basis for determination of longitude.
+- Magnetic declination.
+A compass needle does not in general point True north.
+The variation from True north varies with location, and it was suggested that this could provide a basis for determination of longitude.

 With the exception of magnetic declination, all proved practicable methods.
 Developments on land and sea, however, were very different.